-120. The Plaintiffs contend that Ontario law is applicable in relation the Defendants' liability and to damages for all claims in this action.
+98. The Plaintiff contends that Ontario law is applicable in relation the Defendant's liability and to damages for all claims in this action.

-121. In the alternative, the Plaintiffs plead that the applicable law is Guatemalan law in relation to the Defendants' liability and Ontario law with respect to damages for all claims in the Action.
+99. In the alternative, the Plaintiff pleads that the applicable law is Guatemalan law in relation to the Defendant's liability and Ontario law with respect to damages for all claims in this action.

-122. If Guatemalan law is deemed to apply, the Plaintiff pleads and relies on Guatemalan law from the Civil Code of Guatemala and the Criminal Code of Guatemala (in relation to civil liability for criminal acts) that is annexed to this document as Schedule "A".
+100. If Guatemalan law is deemed to apply, the Plaintiff pleads and relies on Guatemalan law from the Civil Code of Guatemala and the Criminal Code of Guatemala (in relation to civil liability for criminal acts) that is annexed to this document as Schedule "A".